 WealthBar is one of Canada’s original robo advisors.
-They’re based in Vancouver, BC and have recently partnered with CI Financial which is the largest independent asset manager in Canada.
-WealthBar has more than $375 million in assets under management and is a registered portfolio manager in all Canadian provinces and territories.
+They’re based in Vancouver, BC and have recently partnered with CI Financial, one of Canada’s largest investment managers.
+WealthBar has more than $450 million in assets under management and is a registered portfolio manager in all Canadian provinces and territories.

 So, what does WealthBar have to offer and how does it compare to some of the other top robo advisors in Canada?
 Keep reading this WealthBar review to find out.

 WealthBar offers several different account options for your investing needs including:

 - RESPs for Quebec residents

 - Trust accounts

 Each of these accounts requires a minimum investment of $1,000.

 WealthBar fees are divided into three tiers and are as follows:

 - Up to $150,000: 0.60% annually